Lifetime pension at retirement age

 There are two parts to the total pension:

-- Guaranteed base pension: This is the amount earned each year.
+- Base pension: This is the amount earned each year.
 It is calculated using the pension formula: APF x (member contributions + employer contributions)

 - AIW enhancement: Your total pension increases each year you work, based on the Average Industrial Wage (AIW) index.
 The AIW enhancement is applied to the total pension you accrued to the end of the previous year.
 The AIW enhancement starts in year two of membership, and is cumulative.
 It is not applied in the year of retirement.